padawanphysicist/c-api-doc-doxygen/README.md

 something similar to this:
 ![](Images/Screenshot_20230928_235627.png)

-And by navigatin to the menu `Files > File List > hello.h`, you will see the documentation of the `hello.h` file:
+And by navigating to the menu `Files > File List > hello.h`, you will see the documentation of the `hello.h` file:

 ![](Images/Screenshot_20230928_235317.png)